Saturday, November 21, 2009

 “After opening our library’s link to JSTOR, I searched for ‘masturbation AND art’.
 I came up empty-handed.”

-New Media Studies faculty member Shaka McGlotten joined me for the closing of Sterling Ruby’s The Masturbators.
+New Media Studies faculty member Shaka McGlotten from my workplace, Purchase College, joined me for the closing of Sterling Ruby’s The Masturbators.
 As we made our way through the space separately, I found myself wondering what opening night would have been like.
-For one thing, as a viewer passes by the projectors, the image becomes eclipsed, which means the visual experience could have been fractured dramatically.
-It would also be nearly impossible to hear the virtual circle jerk of audio—the circular arrangement of speakers emitting smacking noises, groans, grunts, and expressions of self-approval (then again, seeing a man give two thumbs up after ejaculating into his own mouth communicates self-approval just as effectively).
+As a viewer passes by the projectors, the image becomes eclipsed, which means the visual experience could have been fractured frequently with a big crowd.
+It would probably have been nearly impossible to hear the speakers emitting smacking noises, groans, and grunts; then again, seeing a man give two thumbs up after ejaculating into his own mouth arguably communicates as effectively as sound.
 One benefit of being there on opening night would have been escaping the sensation of being outnumbered, of being surrounded on all sides by pornographic performers.